 Originally it ran on coal but was updated in the 1960s to run on oil.
 It is only used occasionally to supplement other pumping facilities.

-When you visit, you’ll be able to go on a guided tour of the pumping station and learn all about how it works.
+When you visit the D.F.
+Wouda Steam Pumping Station, you’ll be able to go on a guided tour of the pumping station and learn all about how it works.
 The technology is interesting but it’s really the stories of the people who worked here that make is such a fascinating site.

 Mill Network at Kinderdijk-Elshout

 Just a short journey by boat or road from Rotterdam are the windmills of Kinderdijk.
 They have become a popular tourist attraction because they look like every Dutch cliche that foreigners expect and because they are so easily accessible.

 Like many of the other World Heritage Sites in the Netherlands, this one is about water removal.
 There are 19 actual windmills here that are heritage-listed these days but at the height of the region’s productivity in the eighteenth century, there were about 150 of them.